 $ cp /dev/null raghu.txt

 ‘/dev/null’ is a special file that contains nothing.
-Whatever you put in this file disappears forever.
+Whatever you put in this file, it disappears forever.
 It is like a black hole, whatever goes in never comes out.
 This command copies ‘/dev/null’ to the file to be emptied.

 2. Using ‘dd’ command